Grade Point Scale

 - No grade points.

 A "W" indicates an official withdrawal (within the third to eighth week) from a course and does not affect the student's grade point average.

 A "UW" indicates an unofficial withdrawal.
 Students who register for courses but do not attend classes are given the grade of "UW" which will influence the GPA in the same way as an "F" grade.

-A temporary mark of "RD" (report delayed) will be issued in special cases when approved by the dean of the School of Arts and Sciences (undergraduate students) or the deans of the respective schools (graduate students).
+A temporary mark of "IN" (incomplete grade) will be issued in special cases when approved by the dean of the School of Arts and Sciences (undergraduate students) or the deans of the respective schools (graduate students).